 Fortunately, there are lots of activities so you can eat plenty of food and not gain weight.
 Morning hikes up the sacred mountains behind Rancho La Puerta were invigorating.
 Most of them came back by breakfast, but some people went on extended hikes that lasted half a day.
 If you are back earlier, you can go to a stretch or yoga class after breakfast.

-The dance classes are fantastic, especially the MTV class where Demetreous had us running around like he was the choreographer and we were the "posse" in a Britney Spears " video.
+The dance classes are fantastic, especially the MTV class where Demetreous had you running around like he was the choreographer and we were the "posse" in a Britney Spears " video.
 (He was also Britney!!)
-Who knew exercising could be fun AND funny?
+Who knew exercising could be fun and funny?

 After lunch, enjoy lectures from their fascinating nutritionist on topics like "Protein: How Much Is Enough?" or fiction-writing classes taught by novelist Ellen Sussman, who edited "Bad Girls: 26 Writers Misbehave."

 In the evening there are guest speakers like Pepper Schwartz, PhD., who explains why having sex (alone or with someone else) is so important for your overall health.
 Pepper is the author of Prime: Adventures and Advice on Sex, Love, and the Sensual Years.